TylerLeonhardt/TylerLeonhardt/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=TylerLeonhardt.TylerLeonhardt)

-### I work on the [PowerShell](https://github.com/PowerShell) team at Microsoft.
+### I work on the [Visual Studio Code](https://github.com/Microsoft/vscode) team at Microsoft.

 #### What am I up to?

-- 🔭 I’m currently working on the [PowerShell extension](https://github.com/PowerShell/vscode-powershell) for [Visual Studio Code](https://github.com/Microsoft/vscode)
+- 🔭 I’m currently ramping up for my new gig on the VS Code team 😁
-- 🌱 I’m currently learning about the Jupyter Notebooks ecosystem over in [.NET Interactive](https://github.com/dotnet/interactive) 📓
+- 🌱 I’ve also been learning about the Jupyter Notebooks ecosystem over in [.NET Interactive](https://github.com/dotnet/interactive) 📓
 - 🤔 I’m looking for help maintaining the [PowerShell Pester Test Explorer](https://github.com/TylerLeonhardt/vscode-powershell-test-adapter) 🐢✅

 #### Bio